-In order to meet demand arising from continued growth in overall container traffic, Saurashtra completed the expansion of its CFS logistics park in April 2023, which will increase its annual installed capacity by approximately 34,400 TEUs.
-Although the container shipping business continued to witness declining ocean freight rates, primarily as a result of softening global demand and ease of supply chain disruptions, Fairfreight Lines maintains an optimal container inventory size to sustain its profitability.
+In order to meet demand arising from continued growth in overall container traffic, Saurashtra completed the expansion of its CFS logistics park in April 2023, which increased its annual installed capacity by approximately 34,400 TEUs.
+Although the container shipping business continued to witness declining ocean freight rates, primarily from softening global demand and ease of supply chain disruptions, Fairfreight Lines maintains an optimal container inventory size to sustain its profitability.
 Saurashtra continues to actively pursue additional volume and increase capacity through offering comprehensive packages to shipping lines and evaluating expansion projects in its existing businesses and the wider logistics industry.